 Engaging Faith and Society (3, Fall and Spring) This course opens a conversation between Christian faith and practice and a range of issues facing modern societies.
-Students will learn to think critically, reflect theologically, and engage constructively a number of pressing topics in the contemporary world.
+Students will learn to think critically, reflect theologically, and engage constructively several pressing topics in the contemporary world.
 (Prerequisites: Sophomore-level standing, ENGL 1210)